Chaitanya-pati/HrManage/replit.md

 ## Overview

-FlexUI is a comprehensive Human Resource Management System (HRMS) built as a full-stack web application.
+FlexUI is a comprehensive Human Resource Management System (HRMS) built as a frontend-only web application.
 The system provides complete employee lifecycle management including employee profiles, attendance tracking, leave management, payroll processing, and performance reviews.
 It features a modern dashboard with analytics and reporting capabilities, designed for organizations to efficiently manage their workforce and HR operations.
+The application now runs entirely on the frontend using localStorage for data persistence, making it perfect for demos and local development.

 ## User Preferences